top of page

 Celtic Fire Festival Lammas

-Writer's picture: Wind Daughter Panther Wind WomanWind Daughter Panther Wind Woman
+Writer: Wind Daughter Panther Wind WomanWind Daughter Panther Wind Woman

 The old world fire festivals celebrate the passage of the seasons and the annual rhythm of nature.
 In Celtic traditions, there are four fire festivals: